 In a capitalist system the financial sector is supposed to be the grease that makes the wheels of the economy move forward – not be the wheels.
-That banks and Wall Street are getting grilled in the 2016 presidential primary debates is no surprise because the majority of US voters people have had enough.
 In their outstanding book 13 Bankers – The Wall Street Takeover and the Next Financial Meltdown, authors Simon Johnson and James Kwak elegantly describe the role of a financial system in a capitalist economy.
 “The core function of finance is financial intermediation – moving money from a place where it is not currently needed to a place where it is needed”.
-The idea is capital investment, not market speculation.

-As we teeter on another recession in 2016 doesn’t it seem sometimes like the American economy is passenger trapped in the back seat of a car driven by a drunken banker?
-The economy clutches its seat anticipating the next crash, praying it isn’t hurt too badly…or killed.
+Doesn’t it seem sometimes like the American economy is passenger trapped in the back seat of a car driven by a drunken banker?
+The economy clutches its seat anticipating the next crash, hoping it isn’t hurt too badly…or killed.
 Looking back we have endured no less than four major financial disasters caused by a banking system run amok.
 Let’s recount briefly:

 In the 1990’s Congress increased the FDIC insurance limit to $100K and banks and S&Ls took that US guarantee and turned it into a leveraged bet on US real estate.
 The result?
 Another painful recession followed by a government bail-out, though artfully managed, by the Residential Trust Corporation.

-In 2000 investment banks fanned the flames of the internet stock bubble with wildly valued IPOS which as we know ended in tears for the public.
+In 2000 investment banks fanned the flames of the internet stock bubble which ended in tears for the public.
 The popping of the internet bubble planted the seed for the 2008 financial crisis because the American public moved away from stocks and embraced real estate as the one thing Wall Street couldn’t manipulate.
-Oh baby were they wrong.
+Oh baby we they wrong.

-In 2006 ridiculously low short term rates manipulated by the Fed created an insatiable thirst from investors for yield which when combined with the Wall St securitization machine and lax regulatory oversight bordering on fraud created the worst financial crisis since the Great Depression.
+In 2006 ridiculously low short term rates manipulated by the Fed created an insatiable thirst from investors for yield which combined with lax regulatory oversight bordering on fraud combined to create the mother of all residential real estate bubbles.